 Character Literals and Unicode text - Text literals entered into the Command window are stored as Unicode internally using UTF16, that is, two bytes per character.
 We can see that when evaluating expressions such as

-which gives a result of float64: 18, meaning 18 bytes are used for the string: two bytes for each of the 8 characters in the word "Manifold" plus two more bytes for the closing zero.
+which gives a result of float64: 28, meaning 28 bytes are used for the string: two bytes for each of the 13 characters in the string "SQL is Great!" plus two more bytes for the closing zero.
 If we wanted to compute the length of the string as ANSI text using one byte per character we could cast the default Unicode of string literals into the ANSI data type of VARCHAR by writing

 To specify a given character in SQL use the Chr function or specify the Unicode value of the character using four hexadecimal digits, as in the pattern '\uXXXX' with X replaced by hexadecimal digits.